yquake2/yquake2/doc/040_cvarlist.md

   It's recommended to use the displays native resolution with the fullscreen window, use `r_mode -2` to switch to it.

+* **vid_highdpiaware**: When set to `1` the client is high DPI aware and scales the window (and thus the requested resolution) by the scaling factor of the underlying display.
+Example: The displays scaling factor is 1.25 and the user requests 1920x1080.
+The client will render at 1920\*1.25x1080\*1.25=2400x1350.
+  When set to `0` (the default) the client leaves the decision if the window should be scaled to the underlying compositor.
+Scaling applied by the compositor may introduce blur and sluggishness.
+  Currently high dpi awareness is only supported under Wayland.

 * **vid_maxfps**: The maximum framerate. *Note* that vsync (`r_vsync`)
   also restricts the framerate to the monitor refresh rate, so if vsync is enabled, the game won't render more than frame than the display can